patelsjay987-tech/ai-hotkey-chrome-extension/README.md

    - Enable **Developer Mode**
    - Click **Load unpacked** → select this folder
 3. On first use, enter your own **Groq API key**
+4. Press alt+z to activate and see all the AI functions
-4. Select text and use hotkeys to interact with the AI
+5. Select text and use hotkeys to interact with the AI

 ---